Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Introduction

 \section{Introduction}

 Convolutional neural networks (CNNs) have transformed computer vision, enabling new use cases, as research pushes the limits of accuracy and efficiency.
-Still, even the most accurate models can produce results mismatched to the user intent.
+Still, on capacity-constrained mobile devices even the best performing models can produce results mismatched to the user intent.
 An example scenario is illustrated in Fig.~\ref{fig:four_step}.

-The goal of this paper is to present a formulation for building large-scale object detectors that can leverage user queries to significantly improve detection accuracy.
-This new flavor of models and training procedures, named \textit{Query-Modulated object Detectors (QMD)}, can even outperform traditional detectors when no query is available, due to training improvements based on multitask learning.
-Computationally, Query-Modulated Detectors are very efficient, having almost no additional computational costs over traditional detection models.
+The goal of this paper is to present a formulation for building mobile object detectors that can leverage user queries to significantly improve detection accuracy.
+This new flavor of models and training procedures, named \textit{Query-Modulated object Detectors (QMD)}, can even outperform traditional detectors when no query is available, thanks to multitask learning.
+Computationally, Query-Modulated Detectors are thus more efficient than traditional detection models.

-The main contributions of the paper are:\\ 1) We introduce the notion of query-modulated detection, the task of adapting an object detector computation to take into account a user query.\\ 2) We propose a way to train query-modulated detectors directly using synthetic queries generated from large-scale object detection datasets.\\ 3) We present a methodology for training a model to simultaneously perform both traditional object detection and query-modulated detection.\\ 4) We show that for query-modulated detection, query embeddings can be learned end-to-end, in a lightweight manner, significantly reducing computational and memory costs with respect to traditional visual grounding approaches, depending on large language models such as BERT~\cite{devlin2018bert}.\\ We validate our approach by comparing it to pre-trained referring expression recognition models, and standard object detectors.
+The main contributions of the paper are:\\ 1) We introduce the notion of query-modulated detection, the task of adapting an object detector computation to take into account a user query.\\ 2) We propose a way to train query-modulated detectors directly using synthetic queries generated from large-scale object detection datasets.\\ 3) We present a multi-task training strategy to simultaneously solve for both the query-modulated detection task, and the traditional object detection task.\\ 4) We show that for query-modulated detection, query embeddings can be learned end-to-end, in a lightweight manner, significantly reducing computational and memory costs with respect to traditional visual grounding approaches, depending on large language models such as BERT~\cite{devlin2018bert}.\\ We validate our approach by comparing to standard object detection and referring expression recognition models.